-C2ES continues to regularly organize informal discussions among lead negotiators, focusing now on key issues in implementing the Paris Agreement, such as transparency and the five-year “ambition cycle.”
-Parties are due to reach decisions on those issues at COP 24 in Poland in late 2018.
+Following the Paris summit, C2ES continued to regularly organize informal discussions among lead negotiators, focusing on key issues in implementing the Paris Agreement, such as transparency and the five-year “ambition cycle.”
+These discussions led to a report outlining landing zones for the Paris “rulebook” adopted in 2018 in Katowice, Poland.
+By the close of the Katowice conference, the report had been viewed in 125 countries.

 In parallel, C2ES also convenes the Carbon Market Dialogue, which brings together negotiators and private sector representatives to discuss issues in implementing provisions of the Paris Agreement facilitating the use of market mechanisms to reduce global greenhouse gas emissions.